Jwan622/rust_learning/docs/chap_10_generics.md

 // Listing 10-19: A main function that calls the longest function to find the longer of two string slices
 ```

-Note that we want the function to take string slices, which are references, rather than strings, because we don’t want the longest function to take ownership of its parameters.
+**Note that we want the function to take string slices, which are references, rather than strings, because we don’t want the longest function to take ownership of its parameters.** (lifetimes only apply to string references).
 Refer to the “String Slices as Parameters” section in Chapter 4 for more discussion about why the parameters we use in Listing 10-19 are the ones we want.

 If we try to implement the longest function as shown in Listing 10-20, it won’t compile.